Monday, August 17, 2020

-Overall, less than 10 percent of wild steelhead runs remain in a existence, and that number is declining on most PNW steelhead fisheries.
-Considering the mortality rates of a caught and released steelhead (10% to 20%), if everyone focused on a numbers oriented angling experience, we would all lose the opportunity to even try to catch one.
-At best, we will end up with more river closures.
-At worst, playing the numbers game is just another contributing factor to wiping an entire run of a magnificent species off the face of the Earth.
-Steelhead have a lot of problems, and there are many other factors that contribute to the declining numbers of wild steelhead other than how we fish for them…but that is a whole other story.
-It is easy to blame other factors, but we all really need to look in the mirror at how we personally impact the resource.
+Overall, less than 10 percent of wild steelhead runs remain in existence, and that number is declining on most PNW steelhead fisheries.
+Considering the mortality rates of C&R steelhead, if everyone focused on numbers, we will eventually all lose the opportunity to even try to catch one.
+Numbers oriented angling reduces the number of the steelhead, with the result being more river closures and restrictions.
+Steelhead have a lot of problems, and there are many factors that contribute to the declining numbers of wild winter steelhead other than how we fish for them…but that is a whole other story.
+It is quite easy to blame the plethora of other factors contributing too the decline of wild steelhead, but at the end of the day, we as anglers need to look in the mirror at how we personally impact the resource.

 As an angler, the best way to help sustain the future population of wild steelhead is to simply catch less of them.
 We each get to chose how many we need to catch to be happy with the experience.
 We each get to chose if we need to lift the fish out of the water for another grip and grin photo.
 Therefore, we each get to choose how much we personally impact the future of steelhead by how many we need to encounter to be happy, regardless of technique.
 Every time a steelhead is hooked the mortality rate increases, regardless of method.
 The good news is that the Moments not numbers mantra works for everyone.
 I could care less how you fish for them, just understand your personal impact on the resource, and above all respect it.